relapse after cocaine recovery what to do

 • Holistic treatment methods.

 Once the rehab program is completed, aftercare actions help reinforce abstinence from meth.
 These include sober living, alumni meetings, outpatient therapy, and N.A. or A.A. meetings.
-A strong support network is a must in meth recovery.
+A strong support network is a must in recovery.

 If you have had one too many meth crash events, you may be ready to turn your life around.
 Reach out for treatment today.